GingerNinja23/ipop-documentation/Running-SocialVPN-on-Android-Emulator.md

     exit
     platform-tools/adb shell emu kill
     ```

+## Running SocialVPN on Android Device
+### Prepare directories and SocialVPN files
+1. Create directories for SocialVPN files.
+Main difference with running SocialVPN on Android Emulator is that
+every single command must run as root.
+You are able to get root access per a terminal by typing `su`.

 **Run socialvpn on another machine using same credentials and they will connect
 with each other.**